AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 ---
 title: Multi-zone Layout
 seo-title: Multi-zone Layout
-description: Multi-zone Layout allows you to create multiple zone content and use various assets such as videos, images, and text that can be combined in a single screen.
+description: Multi-zone Layout lets you create multiple zone content and use various assets such as videos, images, and text that can be combined in a single screen.
 Follow this page to learn more.
-seo-description: Multi-zone Layout allows you to create multiple zone content and use a variety of assets such as videos, images and text that can be combined in a single screen.
-Follow this page to learn more.
-uuid: 2ad689ef-700a-4eed-b5e2-fc57f2288388
 contentOwner: jsyal
 products: SG_EXPERIENCEMANAGER/6.5/SCREENS
 content-type: reference
 topic-tags: authoring
-discoiquuid: 4c073172-d93c-4b73-87ab-0b08789193a3
 noindex: true
 feature: Authoring Screens
 role: Admin, Developer